dev4press/coreactivity/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Monitor and log all kinds of activity happening on the WordPress website, with fine control over events to log, detailed log and events panels, and more.
+Monitor and log all kinds of activity happening on the WordPress website, with fine control over events to log, detailed log and events panels...

 == Description ==